meadsteve/meadsteve.github.io/_posts/2022-09-23-docker-build-caching.markdown

 a "base image" with the dependencies bundled in.
 This added an extra manual step of bumping the base image whenever dependencies got updated.
 Using a cache skips this complexity.

-So for anyone who wants to speed up docker build times and has a container repository available this is definitely something I recommend investigating.
+So for anyone who wants to speed up docker build times and has a container registry available this is definitely something I recommend investigating.